DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

 </body>
 ```

 This sample page includes a button that downloads a file from the `/src` folder on the server.
-This spawns a pop-up window that blocks the page.
 To obtain the file, use a [RequestHook](../../reference/test-api/requesthook/README.md):

 ```js
 import fs from 'fs';